12 steps to incorporating in Kuwait in 2023

 - Bank account: Healy Consultants Group assists our Client to secure a multicurrency corporate bank account with our Client’s preferred Kuwaiti bank.

 - Employee visas: If required, Healy Consultants Group will secure Kuwaiti residence visas for our Client’s staff.

-- Additional registrations: The new company will then register with and obtain a civil number from the Public Authority for Civil Information (PACI), a mandatory requirement when dealing with other Kuwaiti government departments.
-Additionally, the Ministry of Labour and Social Affairs conducts an inspection of the business premises;
+- Additional registrations: The new company then register with the Public Authority for Civil Information (PACI) and obtain a civil number, a mandatory requirement when dealing with other Kuwaiti government departments.

 Frequently asked questions